timescale/docs/getting-started/query-data.md

 # Query your data
 With TimescaleDB, there's no need to learn a custom query language, because TimescaleDB supports full SQL.
-You can use your SQL knowledge along with the rich ecosystem of PostgreSQL tools and add the extra features and performance of TimescaleDB.
+You can use your SQL knowledge along with the rich ecosystem of PostgreSQL tools, and add the extra features and performance of TimescaleDB.

 Here are some query examples so you can get familiar with using SQL alongside